How well do you know your ideal customer?

 Market Explorer by SEMRush is a paid option that allows you to study the top businesses in your related industry and learn about the types of users that interact with your competitors.

 You can also try visiting your competitors’ blogs and social media pages.
 Dive into the people who are commenting and interacting with their posts.
-You can click through to their profiles and learn a lot about them.
+You can also click through to their profiles and learn a lot about them.

 Surveys and customer feedback